Using HAProxy for Load Balancing

 Configure Load Balancing

-When you configure load balancing using HAProxy, there are two types of nodes which need to be defined: frontend and backend.
-The frontend is the node by which HAProxy listens for connections.
-Backend nodes are those by which HAProxy can forward requests.
-A third node type, the stats node, can be used to monitor the load balancer and the other two nodes.
+When configuring load balancing with HAProxy, two types of nodes need to be defined: frontend and backend.
+The frontend node listens for incoming connections, while backend nodes handle the requests forwarded by HAProxy.
+A third node type, the stats node, can be set up to monitor the load balancer and the other two nodes.

-1. Open /etc/haproxy/haproxy.cfg in a text editor and append the configuration for the front end:
+1. Open /etc/haproxy/haproxy.cfg in a text editor and add the following configuration for the frontend node:

 File: /etc/haproxy/haproxy.cfg